Why use Azure DevOps or Azure DevOps Server?

 Although DevOps instances cannot offer the security of being deployed in a local environment, they are backed by Microsoft’s security policy commitments.
 Committed to keeping the Azure DevOps platform fully secure, Microsoft provides extra features to protect access to your projects.
 For instance, Azure Active Directory allows bulk user management as well as Multi-Factor Authentication and IP restrictions.
 As with Azure DevOps, Modern Requirements inherits the access level set by Azure Active Directory.
 Restrictions on Microsoft Accounts can also be set at a project level.

-More on enforcing access level restrictions on your Azure DevOps implementation can be found here:
+More on enforcing access level restrictions on your Azure DevOps implementation can be found here at this link!

 Why Choose A Cloud-Based Solution?